 One of the best ways to prevent burnout is developing healthy coping strategies and using them on a regular basis.

 Move your body

-Exercise produces feel-good endorphins, helping you Is your self-care meter low?
-Here’s 3 signs to look out for. and sleep better.
+Exercise produces feel-good endorphins, helping you feel and sleep better.
 The good news?
 You don’t have to be an athlete to reap the mental health benefits - even a 10 minute walk in the fresh air can help you feel better.

 Get enough sleep

 Not getting adequate sleep can lead to burnout in no time at all.
 If you’re feeling exhausted on a daily basis, try to prioritize 8-9 hours of good sleep per night.
 Feeling rested will help you tackle challenges that come your way with one more weapon in your toolkit.

 Ask for help

 Burnout can lead to a feeling of isolation and helplessness.
 Nip these feelings in the bud by reaching out to a friend or family member.
 Putting your feelings into words can be a powerful release, and set the wheels into motion for reducing stress.

 Are your responsibilities creeping in on your personal life?
 Drawing boundaries can help you rebalance and reprioritize.
 Boundaries might look like not responding to emails outside of office hours, taking time off when you need it or not taking on new assignments when your plate is already full.